ResearchComputing/Documentation/docs/programming/NVIDIAGPUMonitoring.md

 ==PROF== Profiling "vectorAdd" - 0: 0%....50%....100% - 49 passes
 ```

-When profiling a CUDA application using ```ncu```, two sections in the output, GPU Speed Of Light Throughput and Launch Statistics, as they provide essential insights into how well your code is utilizing the GPU's hardware.
-Understanding these metrics helps identify performance bottlenecks and underutilization.
+When profiling a CUDA application using ```ncu```, two sections in the output are very important to pay attention to, GPU Speed Of Light Throughput and Launch Statistics.
+These sections provide essential insights into how well your code is utilizing the GPU's hardware.
+Thus, understanding these metrics helps identify performance bottlenecks and underutilization.

 ### GPU Speed Of Light Throughput